-The Mussulman Emperor of India, Jahāngīr, writing of his friend and teacher, the Hindu hermit Jadrūp, says that "his Vedānta is the same as our Tasawwuf": 9 and, in fact, Northern India abounds in a type of religious literature in which it is often difficult, if not impossible, to distinguish Mussulman from Hindu factors.
-The indifference of religious forms is indeed, as Professor Nicholson remarks, "a cardinal Sūfī doctrine."
+The Musalman Emperor of India, Jahängīr, writing of his friend and teacher, the Hindu hermit Jadrūp, says that "his Vedānta is the same as our Taṣawwuf": in the same way Prince Muhammad Dārā Shikūh (through whose Persian version the Upanishads first reached Europe) in his Mingling of the Two Oceans (of Islam and

+Hinduism) finds, as regards their enunciation of Truth, "only verbal differences" between the Şūfīs and the "Indian monotheists"; and, in fact, Northern India abounds in a type of religious literature in which it is often difficult, if not impossible, to distinguish Musalman from Hindu factors.
+The indifference of religious forms is indeed, as Professor Nicholson remarks, "a cardinal Şūfī doctrine."
 So we find ibn-ul-'Arabī saying: